Marble Collegiate Church - New York City (photo: Marble Collegiate Church)

 3 manuals, 40 stops

-The American Musical Directory of 1861 shows that the "Fifth Avenue [Reformed Dutch Church], c W. 29th st." had an organ with "3 banks keys, 40 stops, 2 octaves pedals.
+The American Musical Directory of 1861 states that the "Fifth Avenue [Reformed Dutch Church], c W. 29th st." had an organ with "3 banks keys, 40 stops, 2 octaves pedals.
 Built by H. Erben; revoiced and enlarged by Hall & Labagh, in 1854."
-Specifications for this organ have not yet been located.
+In fact, the Henry Erben organ was built in 1836 for the North Reformed Dutch Church.
+In 1853, Hall & Labagh of New York City were contracted to move the Erben organ to the Fifth Avenue (Marble) Church, and provide a new "modern" case that fit with the architecture..

 Sources: